 Switzerland is a top destination for workers who cross a country border on their commute to work.
-People choose to live in another EU/EFTA country and work in Switzerland for a variety of reasons such as family obligations or lowering their living costs.
-Whatever your reason for becoming a cross-border worker in Switzerland, you should be aware of the many regulations and options for this employment situation.
-Use this guide to learn about:
+There are many reasons why people choose to work there and live in another EU/EFTA country, such as family obligations or lowering their living costs.

 Resume.io